-PETA has just announced that their “Person of the Year” for 2013 is British comedian and actor Ricky Gervais.
+PETA announced that its “Person of the Year” for 2013 is British comedian and actor Ricky Gervais.
 He’s not even vegan, and he has an obnoxious track record with women as well.

 Having once dated a Brit who was positively obsessed with Gervais (he would even shower listening to his radio shows!), I am relatively familiar with his work.
 Gervais has a sort of cult-following (mostly men) stemming from several successful television series, movie appearances, radio shows, cartoons, comedy tours, etc. Most Americans recognize him from the British version of The Office.
 I will admit that I find some of his work pretty funny, but most of the time he leaves me scowling in disgust.
 He definitely leaves me very confused as to how he made “Person of the Year.”